 The effects of tourism on "natives," particularly the commoditization of culture, are increasingly subject to study.
-From the early scholarship of Veblen on the leisure class to contemporary analyses of tourism, scholars have asked about the economic and imperialist context of travel extending their analyses to the commodification of "exotic" locales by foreign tourists.
+From the early scholarship of Veblen (2009) on the leisure class to contemporary analyses of tourism, scholars have asked about the economic and imperialist context of travel extending their analyses to the commodification of "exotic" locales by foreign tourists (Enloe 2000).
 We might want to explore how digital natives in their touristic practices construct their participation in modernity and their status as modern subjects on Facebook.
 "To be a tourist is one of the characteristics of 'modern' experience.
 Not to 'go away'; is like not possessing a car or a nice house.
-It has become a marker of status on modern societies..."
-Numerous texts have explored how "the camera and the tourism are two of the uniquely modern ways of defining reality."
-In fact, the concept of the gaze, as a constitutive part of modernity highlights "that looking is a learned ability and the pure and innocent eye is a myth."
-The classifications made by the tourist gaze occur within an economy of relations, producing what Said called "imaginative geographies."
+It has become a marker of status on modern societies" (Urry and Larsen 2001, 3).
+Numerous texts have explored how "the camera and the tourism are two of the uniquely modern ways of defining reality" (Horne 1984, 21).
+In fact, the concept of the gaze, as a constitutive part of modernity highlights "that looking is a learned ability and the pure and innocent eye is a myth" (Urry and Larsen 2001, 1).
+The classifications made by the tourist gaze occur within an economy of relations, producing what Said called "imaginative geographies" (Said 1995, 49-73).

 Digital photography has expanded the role of the tourist gaze in the space of social media.
-"Users of Facebook have uploaded more than 10 billion photographs, with the number increasing by an astonishing 700 million each month."
+"Users of Facebook have uploaded more than 10 billion photographs, with the number increasing by an astonishing 700 million each month" (Urry and Larsen 2001, 185).
 Most of the research sample respondents not only post travel photos as a matter of course, but almost all of them mention posting landscape photographs.
 "The tourist gaze is directed to features of landscape and townscape which separate them off from everyday experience.
-Such aspects are viewed because they are taken to be in some sense out of the ordinary."
-The almost universal practice of posting touristic landscape photos in our sample points to not only the privileged status of international students as modern subjects but reinforces the questions raised about mobility, postmodernity, representation and the legacies of colonialism.
+Such aspects are viewed because they are taken to be in some sense out of the ordinary" (Urry and Larsen 2001, 3).
+The almost universal practice of posting touristic landscape photos in the Harmonia sample points to not only the privileged status of international students as modern subjects but reinforces the questions raised about mobility, postmodernity, representation and the legacies of colonialism.